To GPT or Not to GPT: This is NOT the question

 But, current generative AI have some limitations and problems, such as:

 • Providing inaccurate and misleading information.
-The source of information is not
+The source of information is not known most of the time.

 • Facilitating plagiarism which can complicate creativity and education